 Graduating students please note: As noted on the Commencement website, in order to attend the commencement ceremony, you MUST REGISTER to let us know you will be participating by April 23, 2014!

-Tickets may be required for May commencement.
+Tickets will not be required for May commencement.
 Please remember, however, you must register to participate.

 Please visit the Commencement homepage for the latest information about Spring commencement.